vitus133/operator-util/README.md

 ├── serviceaccount-sriov-network-config-daemon.yaml
 └── serviceaccount-sriov-network-operator.yaml
 ```

+## Debug
+What have I done manually?
+1. Create customization files for each operator
+1. Add management annotations to all the namespaces
+### sriov-network-operator
+1. Add namespace to the supported nics configmap
+2. Remove status field from CRD - otherwise policies are not getting compliant
 ## Plans
+1. Add management annotation to the namespace
 1. implement policy wrapper
 2. research how to handle ApiServiceDefinitions and WebhookDefinition
 3. use makefile